liz-in-tech/blog/src/posts/llm/029_unsloth_grpo.md

 #### 1.3.1.
 The "Double Teacher Dilemma" of PPO
 In traditional reinforcement learning methods, PPO (Proximal Policy Optimization) is widely used, where the training system requires two "teachers" to work together: the policy model (student) is responsible for generating answers, and the value model (scoring teacher) is responsible for evaluating quality.
 This architecture has three fundamental flaws:
 - Resource consumption black hole: The parameter size of the value model is often comparable to the policy model, requiring additional storage of gradient parameters during training, doubling memory usage.
-- Evaluation standard drift: Asynchronous updates of the two models can easily lead to inconsistent "teaching standards."
+- Evaluation standard divergence: Asynchronous updates of the two models can easily lead to inconsistent "teaching standards."
 - Absolute scoring trap: The absolute score of a single output is difficult to reflect the relative merits of answers.
 These problems are particularly prominent in complex reasoning tasks.
 When dealing with multi-step mathematical proofs, traditional methods are like using the same ruler to measure answers of different dimensions, easily causing evaluation bias.